 Originally published on Jan 30, 2019.

-Wholesalers serving the hospital market and other point-of-care locations are often requested to “break case packs” – in other words to take a manufacturer-sealed pack of 25 vials, open the pack and then sells the vials by the each.
-The reason behind the practice is simply to facilitate logistics for their customers: buying and storing 25 pieces is much more difficult than just buying product on an as needed basis, just a few at a time.
+Wholesalers serving the hospital market and other point-of-care locations are often requested to “break case packs” – in other words, to take a manufacturer-sealed pack of 25 vials, open the pack, and then sell the vials separately.
+The reason behind the practice is simply to facilitate logistics for their customers: buying and storing 25 pieces is much more difficult than just buying products on an as-needed basis, just a few at a time.